 - Species: typically a group of organisms that are so similar that they can interbreed (have offspring)... more

 When you visit a pond or the beach, what kinds of living things do you see in the water?
 Depending on the environment, you might find fish, frogs, crabs, insects, seaweed, or lily pads.
-Don’t let your eyes fool you, though… there’s a hidden world in water full of creatures too small to be seen!
-When you go swimming in a lake or at the ocean, each stroke pushes you past billions upon billions of microscopic creatures called plankton.
+Don’t let your eyes fool you, though… there’s a hidden world in water that is full of creatures too small to be seen!
+When you go swimming in a lake or in the ocean, each stroke pushes you past billions upon billions of microscopic creatures called plankton.